Allied Properties Real Estate Investment Trust (TSE:AP.UN) Trading Down 27.8% – Should You Sell?

-Shares of Allied Properties Real Estate Investment Trust (TSE:AP.UN – Get Free Report) were down 27.8% during trading on Thursday .
+Allied Properties Real Estate Investment Trust (TSE:AP.UN – Get Free Report) shares dropped 27.8% during mid-day trading on Thursday .
 The stock traded as low as C$10.00 and last traded at C$10.14.
 Approximately 9,155,955 shares were traded during mid-day trading, an increase of 906% from the average daily volume of 909,716 shares.
 The stock had previously closed at C$14.05.

 Here are the key news stories impacting Allied Properties Real Estate Investment Trust this week: